orioljc/Tensor_LDA_STGD/README.md

 #Topic Modeling via Method of Moments

 This code performs learning of topic models via method of moments using tensor decomposition on a single machine.
-Specifically the code first performs a pre-processing which implements a whitening transformation for matrix/tensor orthogonalisation and dimensionality reduction and then finds a decomposition of the tensor using Stochastic Gradiet Descent.
-This code derives from the code in https://github.com/FurongHuang/TensorDecomposition4TopicModeling.git, for which a full description can be found [here](http://newport.eecs.uci.edu/anandkumar/Lab/Lab_sub/TopicModeling.html).
+Specifically, the code first performs a pre-processing step which implements a whitening transformation for matrix/tensor orthogonalisation and dimensionality reduction and then finds a decomposition of the tensor using Stochastic Gradient Descent.
+This code derives from the project in https://github.com/FurongHuang/TensorDecomposition4TopicModeling.git, for which a full description can be found [here](http://newport.eecs.uci.edu/anandkumar/Lab/Lab_sub/TopicModeling.html).

-The code has also been addapted to be able to learn many the LDA model of many datasets on the same run.
-The code for inference has been left commented as it needs to be adapted for multiple accepting multiple LDA datasets, although it works well if given the input data.
+This project has also been adapted to be able to learn multiple LDA models of many datasets on the same run.
+The code for inference has been left commented as it still needs to be adapted to work with multiple LDA datasets, although it works well for for one single dataset.

 #Basic usage
 To start using this code, go to a terminal and do: